mw10104587/ghost_boat_facebook_match/README.md

 <br>
 **raw/:**
-- saves the html content copied by labor.
+- saves the html content copied by hand.
 - file has to be in the format [fb_id]_raw_friendlist.html

 <br>